Rosa-Kang/reacttwitter/README.md

 # preventDefault() function onSubmit prevent the re-rendering automatically. instead it order the function to be executed.

-## presistance gives you ways how you will remember your users.
+## npm i uuid : when you want to create a unique id.